cased/supersonic/README.md

 - **Enterprise Ready**: Full support for GitHub Enterprise and custom base URLs
 - **Async by Default**: Built for high-performance services that need to handle multiple PR creations
 - **Excessively customizable**: Full control over PR creation, set draft mode, reviewers, labels, etc.
-- **Safe by Design**: Creates PRs for review rather than direct commits
 - **Best for apps, useful for scripts too**: Plug it into your SaaS app and delight your users.
 Or automate internal workflows.

 Common use cases: